banhbaoxamlan/X230-Hackintosh/README.md

 For setting up the SMBIOS info, use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

-Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS, Type MacBookPro10,2
+Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS

-Open Config.plist, find PlatformInfo>Generic
+Open Config.plist, find PlatformInfo >> Generic

 The `Type` part gets copied to SystemProductName.